rohan843/cybersecurity-notes/README.md

 ## CISSP Security Domains

-There are 8 security domains defined by CISSP to assist and organize the work of security professionals.
+There are 8 security domains defined by CISSP to assist and organize the work of security professionals. **Security roles may focus on one domain or include several domains**.

 Gaps in any of these can harm an organization.